gui-dos/DiaBLE/DiaBLE Playground.swiftpm/Resources/README.md

 The NFC capabilities require a paid ADC annual membership.
 The simplest way to get invited to the internal TestFlight builds is to sponsor me $-)

-If you own an iPad you can download the [zipped archive](https://github.com/gui-dos/DiaBLE/archive/refs/heads/main.zip) of this repository and just tap _DiaBLE Playground.swiftpm.
+If you own an iPad you can download the [zipped archive](https://github.com/gui-dos/DiaBLE/archive/refs/heads/main.zip) of this repository and just tap _DiaBLE Playground.swiftpm_.
 A past complete fork of this repository hosting the same legacy code and still buildaBLE for the iPhone is availaBLE at [DiaBLE-Legacy](https://github.com/gui-dos/DiaBLE-Legacy).

 Currently I am targeting only the latest betas of Xcode and iOS and focusing on the new Libre 3 and Dexcom G7.
 The new _async / await_ and _actors_ introduced in Swift 5.5 and iOS 15 probably would require a total rewrite of DiaBLE's foundations, as well as the enhanced *Gen2* protocols already adopted by the Libre 2 Sense/US/CA/AU which haven't been reversed yet.